casey/just/README.md

     cd {{target}} && make
 ```

+Recipes with parameters have limitations.
+Other recipes may not depend on them, and only one recipe with parameters may be given on the command line.

-Only one recipe that takes arguments may given on the command line, and other recipes may not depend on it.
-To pass arguments put them after the recipe name:
+To pass arguments, put them after the recipe name:

 ```sh
 $ just build my-awesome-project